ojasraundale/cartpole/README.md

 ## Further Work
 I plan to make a game that visually showcases the simulation and the best agent I found.
 Even humans could play this version of the cartpole and compare their performance with the best found AI.
+This is a WIP and will be completed as get comfortable with PyGame.